josephfosco/transport/README.md

 To try the current version.

 1. Install this software with it's dependencies.
+2. If you use the REPL, at this time you can start playing but will not be able to start
+3. If you connect to the REPL using Emacs, you can start and stop from Emacs nrepl
-2. In the clojure REPL
+4. In the clojure REPL or the Emacs nrepl:
-3. make sure you are in the transport.core namespace - (ns transport.core)
+5. make sure you are in the transport.core namespace - (ns transport.core)
-4. (transport-start)
+6. (transport-start)
-5. You should then hear notes being played.
+7. You should then hear notes being played.
-6. (transport-pause) to stop playing notes - after all scheduled notes are played.
+8. (transport-pause) in Emacs nrepl to stop playing notes - after all scheduled notes are played.
-7. To restart use either (transport-restart) or (transport-start)
+9. To restart use either (transport-restart) or (transport-start) in Emacs nrepl
-8. (transport-help) to see instructions
+10. (transport-help) to see instructions

 ## Options

-none
+transport-start command has a keyword arg :num-players to set the number of players.
+For example (transport-start :num-players 15) to use 15 players.
+If num-players is not set it will default to 10.

 ## Examples